A migraine is not just a bad headache; it’s a neurological disorder that can be debilitating.

 One of the most common ways migraine triggers is missing or delaying meals.
 Eating healthy and sticking with regular mealtimes can help prevent this from happening.

 For anyone who gets migraines from bright lights, watching TV or looking at computer screens may be a trigger.
-Migraines cause increased sensitivity to lights; if you prefer to avoid these triggers, try not to look at any screens when experiencing migraine symptoms, and use sunglasses where there are bright lights.
+Migraines cause increased sensitivity to lights; if you prefer to avoid these triggers, try not to look at any screens when experiencing migraine symptoms, and use computer glasses or sunglasses where there are bright lights.

 5. High Caffeine Intake and Withdrawal